euccas/Udacity-VR/notes/Project-Notes.md

 ## Project 2 - Modern Apartment

-### How to add Cardboard functionality to your scene ?
+### How to add Cardboard functionality to your scene?

 Three steps:
 1. Build VR Camera